 The Water Permits Branch is responsible for issuing permits assigned with pollution limits and conditions to protect water quality.
 Permits are issued as either Discharge or No-Discharge permits.

 Discharge permits are also called National Pollutant Discharge Elimination System (NPDES) permits.
 The NPDES permit program is authorized by the federal Clean Water Act.
 Other permits are authorized through state and federal laws.
-The U.S. Environmental Protection Agency has delegated authority to ADEQ to manage the state NPDES permit program.
+The U.S. Environmental Protection Agency has delegated authority to DEQ to manage the state NPDES permit program.
 NPDES permits are required for facilities that release treated waste into waters of the state (creeks, streams, rivers or lakes).
 The NPDES program manages wastewater, construction, stormwater, and pretreatment.

 No-discharge permits are authorized under the Arkansas Water and Air Pollution Control Act (Ark.
 Code Ann. §8-4-101 et. seq.)
 These permits are issued for activities that are prohibited from resulting in a waste being discharged to waters of the state.
 This is accomplished by operational controls to prevent a discharge, land application, or sub-surface injection (underground injection control).